On the homogeneous ergodic bilinear averages with M\"{o}bius and liouville weights: Main results and its proof

-\begin{rem}Notice that our proof yields that the convergence almost sure holds for the short interval.
-Thanks to Zhan's estimation (equation \eqref{Zhantao}). \end{rem} We end this section by stating the following conjecture. \begin{xconj} Let $\bmnu$ be a aperiodic bounded multiplicative function and $l \geq 2$ a positive integer.
+Applying now the same arguments as in the proof of Theorem \ref{Mainofmain} the desired result follows. \begin{rem}Notice that our proof yields that the convergence almost sure holds for the short interval.
+Thanks to Zhan's estimation (equation \eqref{Zhantao}).
+Let us notice also that an alternative proof to Theorem 2.1 can obtained by using the spectral regularization principal in \cite[Chap.
+6]{Weber} since the shift map on $\Z$ has a simple Lebesgue spectrum. \end{rem} We end this section by stating the following conjecture. \begin{xconj} Let $\bmnu$ be a aperiodic bounded multiplicative function and $l \geq 2$ a positive integer.
 If $T_1 ,\cdots,T_l$ are commuting measure preserving transformations acting on the same probability space $(X,\A,\mu)$, then for all $f_1 ,\cdots,f_l \in L^\infty(X,\mu)$, for almost all $x \in X$, we have

 \end{xconj} We remind that $\bmnu$ is a aperiodic multiplicative function if